1faran-khandev/crypto-dashboard/README.md

 # Crypto Dashboard
 An interactive cryptocurrency dashboard built with React, Tailwind CSS, and Recharts.
-This project fetches live crypto prices from the CoinGecko API and displays them in dynamic, interactive charts.
+It fetches live cryptocurrency prices from the CoinGecko API and displays them in dynamic, interactive charts with real-time updates.

 # ✨ Features
-Real-time crypto prices for popular cryptocurrencies (e.g., Bitcoin, Ethereum, Dogecoin).
+Real-time crypto prices for popular cryptocurrencies (Bitcoin, Ethereum, Dogecoin, etc.)

-Interactive line charts showing the last 7 price updates for each coin.
+Interactive line charts showing the last 7 price updates per coin

-Dark/Light mode toggle for a comfortable viewing experience.
+Dark/Light mode toggle for comfortable viewing

-Dynamic coin management: Add or remove coins from your dashboard.
+Dynamic coin management: Add or remove coins from your dashboard

-Responsive design that works seamlessly on both desktop and mobile devices.
+Responsive design for desktop and mobile devices

+Clean dashboard layout with navbar, sidebar, and chart widgets
 # 🛠 Technologies Used
-React: The core frontend framework.
+React : Frontend library for building UI components

-Tailwind CSS: A modern, utility-first CSS framework for rapid styling.
+Tailwind CSS : Utility-first CSS framework for fast styling

-Recharts: A charting library for building interactive data visualizations.
+Recharts : Charting library for interactive data visualizations

-Axios: A promise-based HTTP client for fetching data from the API.
+Axios : Promise-based HTTP client for fetching API data

 # ⚡ Installation
 To get a local copy up and running, follow these simple steps.